 Veronese’s take on the Battle of Lepanto

-This relatively small picture, The Allegory of the Battle of Lepanto by Paolo Veronese of the San Sebastiano fame, was originally painted for the church of San Pietro Martire on Murano but it now hangs at the Accademia.
+This relatively small picture, The Allegory of the Battle of Lepanto by Paolo Veronese of the San Sebastiano fame, was originally painted for the church of San Pietro Martire on Murano but it now hangs in the Accademia.
 Despite its chamber size, the painting gives the impression of a monumental work and is a famous representation of the legendary battle.
 Fought in 1571, the Battle of Lepanto was bought between the Holy League composed of various Christian states of Europe and led by the Republic of Venice against the Turks who lost.

 As such, it was a symbolic victory of the cross over the crescent and it dispelled the myth of the Ottomans’ invincibility.
 Some historians assert that a Turkish victory could have led to Western Europe being overrun by Islam, as had happened to the Byzantine Empire a little more than a century earlier.
 Historically speaking, the Battle of Lepanto was also the largest naval battle in Western history since classical antiquity, involving more than 400 warships on both sides, and the last great battle to be fought between rowing vessels.